alphabetical guide to the Rotary

 Council on Legislation (COL) The triennial international gathering which discusses and decides on Rotary rules and practice.
 Each district worldwide is represented by a past DG.

 District Governor (DG) The highest post in the district carrying responsibility to the RI board for its supervision.
 The office is held for one year (and could be renewed for a maximum of a further two years) but preparation takes rather longer.
 Apart from the frequent route through Assistant Governor (three years during which election to District Governor Nominee (DGNE) takes place) and District Governor Elect (DGE, one year), there is always a background of substantial club and district service.
-Also part of the preparation is a February week in Anaheim, California, where the world’s DGE’s gather to meet the next RI President and discuss the programme for the year ahead.
+Also part of the preparation is a February week in USA, where the world’s DGE’s gather to meet the next RI President and discuss the programme for the year ahead.
 Apart from presiding over district affairs, he or she will visit every club or local club grouping at least once, giving modest homilies the while, and also is expected to speak at many club charter events.

 District Governor Elect (DGE) Next year’s DG formally elected to that post at the RI Convention.
 He or she will have been a District Officer and, for 12 months, the District Governor Nominee,